Lens Replacement Surgery

 - You have severe hyperopia (farsightedness)

-- You have presbyopia (a natural, age-related change to your lens that makes it harder to focus on objects close to your eye)
+- You have presbyopia (a natural, age-related change to your lens that makes it harder to focus on objects in your near distance)

 - You have a combination of both presbyopia and moderate hyperopia

 - You suffer from cataracts (a clouding of the lens caused by a build-up of protein)